-Foreword from Dan Labbad, Chief Executive Officer, International Operations
+Foreword from Dan Labbad, Chief Executive Officer, Europe

 Gender Pay Reporting Requirements

-From April 2017, all UK organisations which employ over 250 employees are required to report annually on their gender pay gap.
+All UK organisations which employ over 250 employees are required to report annually on their gender pay gap.
 The gender pay gap is defined as the difference in the average earnings of men and women over a standard period of time, regardless of their role or seniority.
 Due to historical mergers and acquisitions Lendlease has a number of business entities.
 Only our construction entity is required to publish data under the regulations, however we felt it was important to analyse and publish data for our Lendlease UK business overall.
+Read our 2017 Gender Pay Gap Report here.

 Development Project Manager